Voice (& beyond) Care Team: Who's Who?

 Different Professionals for Different Issues!

-To be clear, not everyone will want or need to see or use all of these specialists.
-But it’s also important want to make sure you know that there are MANY types of people who can help you with various aspects of voice use.
+To be clear, not everyone will want or need to see all of these specialists.
+But it’s also important to make sure you know that there are MANY types of people who can help you with various aspects of voice use.
 Also, as I’m sure you can tell, some of these jobs can and do overlap.
 Obviously, where there is zero overlap is with a physician.
 Only a physician is able to diagnose possible voice issues or disorders.
 At the end of the day, we want to be able to use our voice effectively and efficiently.
 With the right folks by your side, you will hopefully create the vocal longevity you deserve!

 Andy King